LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_how_to/troubleshoot.md

 ### I'm seeing a message saying "You cannot log on using a smart card"

-If you try to log on to LASER at laser.leeds.ac.uk on a Google Chrome browser, you **may** see the following message:
+If you try to log on to LASER at laser.leeds.ac.uk on a Google Chrome browser, you **may** see the following message

 	![cannot_connect_using_smart_card.png](../../images/troubleshoot/cannot_connect_using_smart_card.png)